oicr-gsi/shesmu/plugin-niassa+pinery/README.md

 array.
 The `maxInFlight` is a best-effort attempt to limit the number of simultaneous workflow runs launched by this olive.
 The `services` list is the name of services presented to throttlers to block launching of this workflow.
+A workflow will use the union of the services in the `.niassa` file and the `.niassawf` file.
 The `parameters` array describes all the INI parameters and how they should be available to olives.
 Each parameter is defined as follows:

         {
           "name": "foo",